 Size and Capacity

-This is a small and compact, personal-sized coffee maker.
-With such a slim and small profile, it’s very easy to pack it and take it anywhere, with the Makita stainless steel cup.
+With such a slim and small profile, it’s one of the easiest products to pack and take anywhere, with the Makita stainless steel cup.

-The battery isn’t included, so you’ll have to buy a separate Makita 12V CXT or 12V LXT battery.
+The battery isn’t included, so you’ll have to purchase a separate Makita 12V CXT or 12V LXT battery.

 Should You Buy It?

 The Makita DCM501Z is a powerful little cordless coffee maker that’s perfect to take anywhere you go.